 Day 9: Cusco / Lima / Depart

 Transfer to the airport for your return flight to Lima.
 Upon arrival, you are met and transferred to your hotel.
-You will have a farewell lunch at Rosa Nautica restaurant and be transferred, at night, to the airport for your flight back home.
-Miraflores Park Hotel – Day Use (B,L)
+You will have a farewell dinner at El Mercado restaurant and be transferred, at night, to the airport for your flight back home.
+Atemporal Boutique Hotel (B,D)